Dom17Pham/Dom17Pham/README.md

 # Hello 👋
 Hi, My name is Dominic Pham.
 As a computer science student with a passion for game development and design, AI, and pixel art, you'll find my projects here that showcase my skills and interests.
 I am constantly exploring the intersection between these fields, pushing the boundaries of what's possible in game development with AI-powered game mechanics and stunning pixel art assets.
-Currently, I am actively seeking a Spring co-op for 2023 to further expand my knowledge and skills in these areas.
 Feel free to explore my projects and reach out if you'd like to collaborate or have any questions!

 ## Interests:
 * Game development and design :video_game: